Heat Exhaustion (cont.)

 - If oral rehydration fails or if symptoms persist, intravenous fluids may be required to replace the water loss because of the excessive sweating.
 Hydration continues until the patient begins to urinate, a signal that the kidneys have sensed that there is enough fluid in the body, and it no longer retains fluid.

-- Muscles cramps and pain may be treated with over-the-counter medications like ibuprofen and acetaminophen.
+- Muscles cramps and pain may be treated with over-the-counter medications like ibuprofen (Advil, Motrin, Nuprin, etc.) and acetaminophen (Tylenol and others).

 Find out what women really need.